 - a.
-A school will receive points for each of its wins and ties, based on the division of the opponent it defeated or tied.
-Schools will receive: - 0 100 points for defeating an opponent in its own division or a league opponent in a division lower than its own. - o 130 points for defeating an opponent in three higher divisions. - o 120 points for defeating an opponent in two higher divisions. - o 110 points for defeating an opponent in one higher division. - o 90 points for defeating a non-league opponent in one lower division. - o 80 points for defeating a non-league opponent in two lower divisions. - o 70 points for defeating a non-league opponent in three lower divisions. - o 50 points for tying an opponent in its own division - o 65 points for tying an opponent in three higher divisions. - o 60 points for tying an opponent in two higher divisions. - o 55 points for tying an opponent in one higher division. - o 45 points for tying an opponent in one lower division. - o 40 points for tying an opponent in two lower divisions. - o 35 points for tying an opponent in three lower divisions.
+Under the new six division format, schools will be grouped in three sections, Class S/SS, Class M/MM and Class L/LL.
+A school will receive points for each of its wins and ties, based on the section of the opponent it defeated or tied.
+Schools will receive: - o 100 points for defeating an opponent in its own section or a league opponent in a section lower than its own. - o 130 points for defeating an opponent in two higher sections. - o 110 points for defeating an opponent in one higher section. - o 90 points for defeating a non-league opponent in one lower section. - o 80 points for defeating a non-league opponent in two lower sections. - o 50 points for tying an opponent in its own section - o 65 points for tying an opponent in two higher sections. - $\circ$ 55 points for tying an opponent in one higher section. - o 40 points for tying an opponent in one lower section. - o 35 points for tying an opponent in two lower sections.